This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 The world's most popular psychoactive substances, consumed for millennia.

-Tea drinking began in China around the 3rd century.
-Coffee emerged in Ethiopia and Yemen, reaching Europe via Ottoman trade routes.
+Tea drinking became a daily beverage in China around the 3rd century.
+Coffee emerged in Ethiopia and Yemen, reaching Europe via Ottoman and Venetian trade routes in the 16th and 17th centuries.
 The first London coffee house opened in 1652.
-By 1740, the city had over 550.
+By 1739, the city had over 550.

 Why we don't cover them: They're not trying to replace alcoholic drinks.
 Nobody orders a flat white when they want something that feels like a glass of wine.
 Different category entirely.